HarshCasper/Rotten-Scripts-Web/.github/PULL_REQUEST_TEMPLATE.md

 # Description

 Please write the summary of the change and which issue you've fixed.
 List any dependencies that are required for the change.

 fixes #(issue no)

 Replace `issue no` with the issue number which is fixed in this PR.

-### _Please write the type of change that you've made.
+## _Please write the type of change that you've made.
 E.g. are given below.
-Please remove the option that are not relevent_
+Please remove the option that are not relevant_

 - [ ] Bug fix
 - [ ] New feature
 - [ ] Documentation update

-# checklist:
+## Checklist:

 - [ ] I have written a Clean Code
 - [ ] I have performed a self-review of my code